innaznayda/PhotoLibrary/README.md

 Small application for image browsing.

-Environmet to build : Windows 10, Visual Studio 2017
+Environment to build : Windows 10, Visual Studio 2017, .NET Framework 4.6.2

 Libraries/packages used in solution : VirtualizingWrapPanel , Moq